Part Two of the challenges of employment for the Deaf series. Read Part One here.

 Kohl’s invited me for a group interview with 3 other young ladies for a sales associate position.
 It was an hour long interview specifically explaining the position.
 Kohl’s offered me a job afterwards.
 I was excited thinking it was at least something to get me out of my apartment and earn some income.
 Later that week, we were discussing the schedule and training.
 I found out that they planned on having me unload the trucks for 4 hours per week.
 I was in disbelief.
 This is all they see me capable of doing?
 I was so insulted that I told them I didn’t want the job.

 I went on websites where parents posted listings for babysitters or nannies.
-I decided to try my luck there with my previous background of babysitting for my neighbors’ kids, cousins, etc. I was faced with many similar responses from parents saying they didn’t think it’d work because of the communication barriers.
+I decided to try my luck there with my previous background of babysitting for my neighbors’ kids and cousins.
+I was faced with many similar responses from parents saying they didn’t think it’d work because of the communication barriers.
 One parent even asked if I was a parent, and stated that I shouldn’t even have a kid because “how can I hear them crying!”
 Communication barriers were the most often used excuses from anyone for why I wasn’t being hired.

 I interviewed for a real estate assistant position.
 The real estate agent was a super friendly Italian guy, who was willing to talk with me via paper-and-pen.
 I had hopes with him based on his positive attitude.
 During the interview, he was super skeptical of the communication barriers that I would have with his clients.
 I never heard from him again.